sosia-dev/sosia/docs/tutorial/usage.rst

 Margins apply in both directions. `sosia` interprets integer values as absolute deviations and float values as percentages for relative deviations.
 To match on the characteristic precisely, use the value 0.
 The margin for the first year should be the same as in the previous step.

-With the following configuration, `sosia` will keep candidates whose main field is the same as that of the original scientist and who began publishing within ±1 years of the original scientist's first publication.
-In the comparison year, the candidates need to have a similar number of co-authors, within a range of ±20% of the original number (with a minimum of 1), and a similar number of publications, also within a range of ±15% (with a minimum of 1).
+With the following configuration, `sosia` will keep candidates whose main field is the same as that of the original scientist and who began publishing within ±1 year of the original scientist's first publication.
+In the comparison year, the candidates need to have a similar number of co-authors, within a range of ±20%, a similar number of publications, also within a range of ±20%, and a similar number number of citations, with a range of ±15%.

 .. code-block:: python

     >>> stefano.filter_candidates(same_discipline=True, first_year_margin=1,
     >>>                           coauth_margin=0.2, pub_margin=0.2
-    >>>                           cits_margin=0.15 verbose=True, )
+    >>>                           cits_margin=0.15 verbose=True)
     Filtering 772 candidates...
     Downloading information for 772 candidates...
     100%|████████████████████████████████████████████████████████████████████████████████████| 8/8 [02:07<00:00,  9.58s/it]